rumble-up/total-ecosystem-carbon/README.md

-# Total Ecosystem Carbon Pipeline for Summarizing by County
+# Pipeline to Summarize Total Ecosystem Carbon by County

 This repository contains a reproducible Python pipeline that summarizes the National Forest Carbon Monitoring System (NFCMS) "Total Ecosystem Carbon" by county and writes the results to a database.